-Mr. Berwick has substantial private investment and entrepreneurial experience.
-He has served as a director of the Company since 1981, during which time the Company has experienced substantial growth.

-Mr. Messmer has been Chairman since 1988 and Chief Executive Officer since 1987, during which time he has directed and presided over the Company's substantial growth.
+- Mr. Berwick has substantial private investment and entrepreneurial experience.
+He has served as a director of the Company since 1981, during which time the Company has experienced substantial growth. - Mr. Messmer has been Chairman since 1988 and Chief Executive Officer since 1987, during which time he has directed and presided over the Company's substantial growth.
 More details regarding Mr. Messmer and the Company's growth during his tenure is contained below in the section titled "Board of Directors Leadership Structure."
-He has been a director since 1982.

-Ms. Novogradac has financial expertise derived from her experience as president of a real estate investment company, with a major public accounting firm and as controller of the Company.

-Mr. Pace has substantial investment banking experience as a former senior member of Goldman, Sachs & Co., including service on its Investment Banking Division's global Operating Committee.

-Mr. Richman has financial expertise as a senior tax expert with both O'Melveny & Myers LLP, a law firm, and Deloitte Tax, LLP.
-He served as a director of the Company from 1994 through 2001 and from 2008 through the present.

-Mr. Waddell has more than 25 years of service as Chief Financial Officer, during which time the Company experienced substantial growth, and has been a director since 1999.
+He has been a director since 1982. - Mr. Morial has substantial leadership experience, having served as President and CEO of the National Urban League from 2003 through the present, following two terms as the Mayor of the City of New Orleans from 1994 to 2002.
+Mr. Morial was a member of the independent advisory board of the Company's Protiviti Inc. subsidiary from 2009 until March 2016. - Ms. Novogradac has financial expertise derived from her experience as president of a real estate investment company, with a major public accounting firm and as controller of the Company. - Mr. Pace has substantial investment banking experience as a former senior member of Goldman, Sachs & Co., including service on its Investment Banking Division's global Operating Committee. - Mr. Richman has financial expertise as a senior tax expert with both O'Melveny & Myers LLP, a law firm, and Deloitte Tax, LLP.
+He served as a director of the Company from 1994 through 2001 and from 2008 through the present. - Mr. Waddell has more than 25 years of service as Chief Financial Officer, during which time the Company experienced substantial growth, and has been a director since 1999.